 Our admission review process considers many factors when assessing your application for admission to a UW Flexible Option program.
 Your high school records, strength of prior college coursework, rigor of curriculum and academic readiness, test scores, grade point average, academic goals, relevant work experience, and your potential for success will all be considered.
 If you have not connected with one of our helpful UW Flexible Option Enrollment Advisers yet, please contact us at 1-877-895-3276 or via email at email@example.com to discuss your readiness for this program.

-With the exception of the UW-Extension Bachelor of Business Administration (BSBA) program, international students are not accepted into UW Flexible Option programs at this time.
+International students are not accepted into UW Flexible Option programs at this time.

 Students New to UW Flexible Option